 Go outside after dark.
 Walk 100 yards from your lodge or drive a short distance to a turnout, then park, scan the lot for wildlife, and if none is present, exit your car to look up at the dazzling display of stars.
 With so little light pollution, the night sky is a wonder.

-Since the park keeps the outdoor lighting soft, bring a flashlight for comfort, especially when traveling with young children.
+However, if you plan to be out at night, it is worth noting that the park keeps the lights low and soft.
+So, bring a flashlight for comfort, especially when traveling with young children.